How to Install Kubernetes on Ubuntu 24.04: Step-by-Step

 #Step 6: Install Kubernetes components (on all nodes)

 The next step is to install Kubernetes.
-Currently, Kubernetes v1.31 is the current version.
+Currently, Kubernetes v1.35 is the latest stable version.
 Be sure to install the prerequisite packages on all nodes.

 sudo apt-get install curl ca-certificates apt-transport-https -y